mruby/mruby/doc/internal/opcode.md

 ## operands

 The size of operands can be either 8bits, 16bits or 24bits.
-In the table.1 below, the second field describes the size of operands.
+In the table.1 below, the third field describes the size of operands.

 - B: 8bit